 The Department of Work and Pensions noted back in their 2018 paper that OBIE offers a vehicle for delivering on the groundwork of meeting the requirements of PSD2 in the UK and extending their remit to cover the pension dashboard.

 This makes sense from a few perspectives, for example, commonality of purpose, reuse of existing assets and experience, and the consolidation of initiatives with similar goals.

-However, regardless of whoever takes responsibility for delivering the Pensions Dashboard, the pensions sector can learn — and potentially reuse — much from the open API-oriented approach that the OBIE espoused and implemented with the banking industry.
+However, regardless of whoever takes responsibility for delivering the Pensions Dashboard, the pensions sector can learn — and potentially reuse — much of the open API-oriented approach that the OBIE espoused and implemented by the banking industry.

 Of a particular note

 - A focus on defining how access to account data and services can be provided to help open the market, namely through the implementation of open APIs based on a REST-style architecture.